Former Foreign Minister of Australia

 Chair and Co-Founder, Prosper EducationDominic has been inspired by the sustainability work of HRH The Prince of Wales and has gained a deep understanding of the impact of the built environment on the quality of life of those living and working within it.

 Dominic was raised in Australia and England and educated at the University of Cambridge and the Prince of Wales’ Institute of Architecture.

-Dominic is the Founder and Chief Placemaker of Our Place, a dynamic architect developer specialising in creating places that celebrate local identity, mixed uses, sustainable communities and walkable neighbourhoods.
-Our Place is currently regenerating urban sites in London and Norwich as well as creating a new settlement for 10,000 people in the South of England.
+Dominic is the co-Founder of Our Place with Sir Michael Hintze.
+Our Place is a dynamic placemaker specialising in creating places that celebrate local identity, mixed uses, sustainable communities and walkable neighbourhoods.
+Our Place is currently regenerating urban sites in London and Norwich as well as creating entirely new settlements for 25,000 people in the South of England.
 Our Place builds vibrant communities through creative and innovative design, community engagement and by investing in long-term placemaking.

-Dominic is the co-founder and Chairman of Prosper Education, an education enterprise based in Sydney, Shanghai and London committed to creating incredible beginnings for children with a new standard of education.
+Dominic is also the co-founder and Chairman of Prosper Education, an education enterprise based in Sydney, Shanghai and London and Former Vice Chair and Director, The Prince’s Foundation for Building Community